 Or is it better to use the additional profit and instead of paying a bonus or incentive pay buying a tax deduction (car) for the owners?

-As far as minimizing tax in the pass-through entity, you're going to want to maximize your business expense deductions.
+As far as minimizing tax in the pass-through tax treatment for the LLC, you’re going to want to maximize your business expense deductions.

 Therefore, find a way to make a deductible business expenditure that is also of benefit to the owners.
 I’m sure you can think of something.